Battle of Saguntum: Siege

 After this failure, Suchet ordered Ficatier's brigade and the siege guns to join him.
 On their slow journey from Tortosa, the heavy guns would first need to blast the two Oropesa towers into submission.
 The French marshal divided his army into a blockade force to surround Sagunto Castle and a covering force to defend against Spanish interference.
 While waiting for the siege guns, the French engineering troops began to prepare battery positions and ramps to get their guns up the hill.
 Blake did not trust his soldiers to fight in the open field against Suchet's veteran army.
 Mahy, who commanded the Murcian army, complained that his troops had no confidence in their fighting abilities.
 In this situation, Blake hoped to force Suchet to retreat by cutting his supply line.
 He sent Obispo's division to Segorbe where it blocked the road from Teruel.
 The main effort against Suchet's communications was made by the guerillas.

 Juan Martín Díez, José Durán and their guerilla bands attacked Calatayud, forcing its Franco-Italian defenders into a fortified convent.
 Martín's guerillas drove off a 1,000-strong relief column and then the Spanish forced the 560 survivors to surrender on 3 October 1811 by exploding two mines under the walls.
 At this time, Severoli's 7,000-strong Italian division reinforced the Imperial occupation forces of Aragon, restoring their shaken confidence.
 Francisco Espoz y Mina with 4,000 guerillas besieged Ejea de los Caballeros, forcing its garrison to cut its way out and join an 800-man relief column led by Colonel Ceccopieri.
 Not realizing Mina's strength, Ceccopieri marched his battalion of the 7th Italian Line Infantry Regiment to the relief of Ayerbe.
 On 16 October, Mina ambushed the Italians, killing 200 soldiers and their commander, and capturing the 600 survivors.
-Mina then herded his prisoners to Mutriku (Motrico) on the northern coast and handed them over to the frigate HMS Iris (44).
+Mina then herded his prisoners to Mutriku on the northern coast and handed them over to the frigate HMS Iris.
 Nevertheless, these minor disasters failed to distract Suchet from his siege of Saguntum.